terrytaylorbonn/terrytaylorbonn.github.io/index.md

 <br>

 ZiptieAI.com was created in 2024 originally to document my work on Ukrainian style ziptie'd AI drones.
 The site now focuses on AI.
-It is now not only a tool to organize my thoughts and work, but also to help others navigate the jungle of AI rabbit holes.
+It is now not only a tool to organize my thoughts and work, but also to help others learn AI hands-on ASAP.

 <br>